atom/atom/docs/rfcs/003-consolidate-core-packages.md

 One possible drawback of this approach is that there might be some initial confusion where core Atom packages live, especially if some are consolidated into `atom/atom` and others still live in their own repositories.
 We will manage this confusion by doing the following:

-- Include folders for _all_ core packages in the `packages` folder of the Atom repo and add README.md files to folders of those packages that still live in separate repos.
-This will allow us to direct users to the proper home for packages that are not yet consolidated.
+- Include a `README.md` file in the `packages` folder which lists core packages that are not consolidated in the Atom repo.
+This will enable users to find the home repositories of those packages.

 - Archive the repositories for consolidated core packages, but only after migrating existing issues, merging or closing existing PRs, and updating the README.md to point to the new home of the package code.